Vy187/cyber_security_notes/Sec+ Notes.md

 ### 3A: Cryptographic Algorithms
 #### Cryptographic Concepts
-Cryptography is the science and practice of altering data to make it unintelligible to unauthorized parties.
+$\color{#a5d6ff} {Cryptography}$ is the science and practice of altering data to make it unintelligible to unauthorized parties.
 The  terminology is used to discuss cryptography:
-* Plaintext (*cleartext*)—unencrypted data meant to be encrypted before it is transmitted, or the result of decryption of encrypted data.
+* $\color{#a5d6ff} {Plaintext/cleartext}$—unencrypted data meant to be encrypted before it is transmitted, or the result of decryption of encrypted data.
-* Ciphertext—data that has been enciphered and cannot be read without the cipher key.
+* $\color{#a5d6ff} {Ciphertext}$—data that has been enciphered and cannot be read without the cipher key.
-* Algorithm—operations that transform plaintext into a ciphertext with cryptographic properties, also called a cipher.
+* $\color{#a5d6ff} {Algorithm}$—operations that transform plaintext into a ciphertext with cryptographic properties, also called a cipher.
 There are symmetric, asymmetric, and hash cipher types.
-* Cryptanalysis—the science, art, and practice of breaking codes and ciphers.
+* $\color{#a5d6ff} {Cryptanalysis}$—the science, art, and practice of breaking codes and ciphers.

 #### Symmetric Encryption
-Encryption scrambles the characters used in a message so that the message can be seen but difficult to read or modify unless it is deciphered.
+$\color{#a5d6ff} {Encryption}$ scrambles the characters used in a message so that the message can be seen but difficult to read or modify unless it is deciphered.
 It provides a secure means of transmitting data and authenticating users.
 It is used to store data securely.
 It uses different types of cipher and one or more keys.
 The size of the key is one factor in determining the strength of the encryption product.
 Using a key with the encryption cipher ensures that decryption can only be performed by an authorized person.

+In cryptography, a $\color{#a5d6ff} {key}$ is a specific piece of information that is used in conjunction with an algorithm to perform encryption and decryption.

-Symmetric encryption is a two-way encryption scheme in which encryption and decryption are performed with the same key.
+$\color{#a5d6ff} {Symmetric encryption}$ is a two-way encryption scheme in which encryption and decryption are performed with the same key.
 This is also known as shared-key encryption.

 #### Key Length
-The key length refers to the size of a cryptographic key in bits.
+$\color{#a5d6ff} {Key\ length}$ is the size of a cryptographic key in bits.
 Longer keys generally offer better security, but key lengths for different ciphers are not directly comparable.

 #### Asymmetric Encryption
-Asymmetric encryption uses a cipher that uses public and private keys.
+$\color{#a5d6ff} {Asymmetric\ encryption}$ is a cipher that uses public and private keys.
 The keys are mathematically linked, using either Rivel, Shamir, Adleman (RSA) or elliptic curve cryptography (ECC) algorithms, but the private key is not derivable from the public one.
 An asymmetric key cannot reverse the operation, so the public key cannot decrypt what it has encrypted.

-The public key is freely distributed and performs the reverse encryption or decryption operation of the linked private key in the pair.
+During asymmetric encryption, the $\color{#a5d6ff} {public key}$ is freely distributed and performs the reverse encryption or decryption operation of the linked private key in the pair.

-The private key is known only to the holder and is linked to, but not derivable from, a public key distributed to those with whom the holder wants to communicate securely.
+In asymmetric encryption, the $\color{#a5d6ff} {private\ key}$ is known only to the holder and is linked to, but not derivable from, a public key distributed to those with whom the holder wants to communicate securely.
 A private key encrypts data that can be decrypted by the linked public key or vice versa.

 #### Hashing
-Hashing is a function that converts an arbitrary-length string input to a fixed-length string output.
+$\color{#a5d6ff} {Hashing}$ is a function that converts an arbitrary-length string input to a fixed-length string output.
 A cryptographic hash function does this in a way that reduces the chance of collisions, where two different inputs produce the same output.
 The implementations of hash algorithms:
-* Secure Hash Algorithm (SHA) is a cryptographic hashing algorithm created to address possible weaknesses in MDA.
+* $\color{#a5d6ff} {Secure\ Hash\ Algorithm\ (SHA)}$ is a cryptographic hashing algorithm created to address possible weaknesses in MDA.
 The current version is SHA-2.
-* Message Digest Algorithm #5 (MD5) is a cryptographic hash function producing a 128-bit output.
+* $\color{#a5d6ff} {Message\ Digest\ Algorithm\ \#5\ (MD5)}$ is a cryptographic hash function producing a 128-bit output.
+It is not considered to be quite as safe for use as SHA256, but it might be required for compatibility between security products.

 #### Digital Signatures
-Cryptographic primitive refers to a single hash function, symmetric cipher, or asymmetric cipher.
+$\color{#a5d6ff} {Cryptographic\ primitive}$ is a single hash function, symmetric cipher, or asymmetric cipher.

-A digital signature is a message digest encrypted using the sender's private key appended to a message to authenticate the sender and prove message integrity.
+A $\color{#a5d6ff} {digital\ signature}$ is a message digest encrypted using the sender's private key appended to a message to authenticate the sender and prove message integrity.

 ### 3B: Public Key Infrastructure
 #### Certificate Authorities
-Public key infrastructure (PKI) refers to a framework of certificate authorities, digital certificates, software, services, and other cryptographic components deployed to validate subject identities.
+$\color{#a5d6ff} {Public\ key\ infrastructure\ (PKI)}$ is a framework of certificate authorities, digital certificates, software, services, and other cryptographic components deployed to validate subject identities.
 Under PKI, anyone issuing a public key should publish it in a digital certificate.

-A Certificate authority (CA) is a server that guarantees subject identities by issuing signed digital certificate wrappers for their public keys.
+A $\color{#a5d6ff} {Certificate\ Authority\ (CA)}$ is a server that guarantees subject identities by issuing signed digital certificate wrappers for their public keys.

-In PKI, a third-party CA is a public CA that issues certificates for multiple domains and is widely trusted as a root trust by operating systems and browsers.
+In PKI, a $\color{#a5d6ff} {third-party\ CA}$ is a public CA that issues certificates for multiple domains and is widely trusted as a root trust by operating systems and browsers.

 #### Digital Certificates
-A digital certificate identification and authentication information presented in the X.509 format and issued by a certificate authority (CA) as a guarantee that a key pair (as identified by the public key embedded in the certificate) is valid for a particular subject (user or host).
+$\color{#a5d6ff} {Digital\ certificate}$ refers to identification and authentication information presented in the X.509 format and issued by a certificate authority (CA) as a guarantee that a key pair (as identified by the public key embedded in the certificate) is valid for a particular subject (user or host).

 #### Root of Trust
-The Root of Trust model defines how users and different CAs can trust one another In PKI, a root certificate is a CA that issues certificates to intermediate CAs in a hierarchical structure.
+The Root of Trust model defines how users and different CAs can trust one another.

+In PKI, a $\color{#a5d6ff} {root\ certificate}$ is a CA that issues certificates to intermediate CAs in a hierarchical structure.

-A certificate chaining or a chain of trust is a method of validating a certificate by tracing each CA that signs the certificate, up through the hierarchy to the root CA.
+A $\color{#a5d6ff} {certificate\ chaining / chain\ of\ trust}$ is a method of validating a certificate by tracing each CA that signs the certificate, up through the hierarchy to the root CA.

-A self-signed certificate is a digital certificate signed by the entity that issued it, rather than by a CA.
+A $\color{#a5d6ff} {self-signed\ certificate}$ is a digital certificate signed by the entity that issued it, rather than by a CA.

 #### Certificate Signing Requests
-A certificate signing request (CSR) is a Base64 ASCII file that a subject sends to a CA to get a certificate.
+A $\color{#a5d6ff} {Certificate\ Signing\ Request\ (CSR)}$ is a Base64 ASCII file that a subject sends to a CA to get a certificate.

 #### Subject Name Attributes
+$\color{#a5d6ff} {Common\ Name\ (CN)}$ is an X500 attribute expressing a host or username, also used as the subject identifier for a digital certificate.

-A subject alternative name (SAN) is a field in a digital certificate allowing a host to be identified by multiple hostnames/subdomains.
+$\color{#a5d6ff} {Subject\ Alternative\ Name\ (SAN)}$ is a field in a digital certificate allowing a host to be identified by multiple hostnames/subdomains.

-In PKI, a wildcard domain is a digital certificate that matches multiple parent domain subdomains.
+In PKI, a $\color{#a5d6ff} {wildcard domain}$ is a digital certificate that matches multiple parent domain subdomains.

 A certificate also contains fields for Organization (O), Organizational Unit (OU), Locality (L), State (ST), and Country (C).

 #### Certificate Revocation
-A certificate revocation list (CRL) is a list of certificates revoked before expiration and has the following attributes:
+$\color{#a5d6ff} {Certificate Revocation\ List\ (CRL)}$ is a list of certificates revoked before expiration and has the following attributes:
 * Publish Period
 * Distribution Point(s)
 * Validity Period
 * Signature

 The certificate may be revoked but still accepted by clients because an up-to-date CRL has yet to be published.
 The browser (or other application) may not be configured to perform CRL checking.

-An Online Certificate Status Protocol (OCSP) server allows clients to request the status of a digital certificate, to check whether it is revoked.
+An $\color{#a5d6ff} {Online\ Certificate\ Status\ Protocol\ (OCSP)}$ server allows clients to request the status of a digital certificate, to check whether it is revoked.

 #### Key Management
 Key management refers to operational considerations for the various stages in a key's lifecycle.
 A key's lifecycle: